mathiasbynens/punycode.js/README.md

 Once that’s done, you can run the unit tests in Node using `npm test` or `node tests/tests.js`.
 To run the tests in Rhino, Ringo, Narwhal, and web browsers as well, use `grunt test`.

 To generate the code coverage report, use `grunt cover`.

+Feel free to fork if you see possible improvements!

 ## Author